 - A minimum undergraduate grade point average of 2.5 on a 4.0 scale.
 Applicants with an undergraduate grade point average between 2.0 and 2.49 will be admitted on a conditional admit (CAD) basis for the first semester.
 CAD students must maintain a 3.0 GPA or better in their first nine (9) credits to remain in the program.

 - Preferred, a minimum of five years of combined experience in any professional endeavors specific to organizational/community-wide leadership and development.
-Or, submit a brief admission cover letter to the Division of Business & Technology (500-1,000 words) providing your life experiences:
+Or, submit a brief admission cover letter to the School of Business & Technology (500-1,000 words) providing your life experiences:

 - Employment history including part-time summer jobs, volunteerism, exemplary athletics, scouting, recognized academic excellence, honor societies, or missions field work,